-The Massacre of Lannamon, the third episode in Dawn of Chaos: Hell Gate, is now available from Andarian Publishing!
+The Massacre of Lannamon is the third episode in Dawn of Chaos: Hell Gate, and the fourth installment in the Sanctum of the Archmage saga.
+And it’s now available for purchase from all major e-book retailers!

 “I admire your determination to set the course of your own life,” Diana said at last.
 “I’ve always had a streak of independence, but I’ve never even thought of resisting my family’s expectations of me.”